leaderlessness-research-club/leaderlessness.club/blog/books/starting-off-lilys-booklist/_post.md

 Realism."
 This warming gradually becomes a completely anarchist form of governance and commodity production.

+C: FOSS/web projects are moved by emergent social interactions, rather than traditional corporate structures.

+C: We have a decent initial target, FOSS advocates, for whom a leaderless system could be considered more palatable then most other types of people simply from prior exposure to emergent patterns and how they craft software.
+I think Licklider also had things to say about this kind of emergent activity if you look hard enough, and cyberneticians also came close to it tho they reasoned more in terms of "how can we quantify and automate the breadth of already existing human knowledge" rather then focusing on emergent activity specifically.

-Within current capitalist statist modes of production Anarchy has an image problem and reasoning about these things within current capitalist/statist modes of production (but independent of them) is probably the way to go in terms of securing outreach and warming people to the ideas, doing the boiling frog approach until you've implemented a completely anarchist form of governance and commodity production without them necessarily knowing This also helps to provide an alternative to the naive libertarian/technocommunist/"fuck you I've got mine except let me virtue signal about how I'm helping these poor poc queers while ignoring everyone else" mindset that seems to be endemic in silicon valley politics
+C: This also helps to provide an alternative to the naive libertarian/technocommunist/"fuck you I've got mine except let me virtue signal about how I'm helping these poor poc queers while ignoring everyone else" mindset that seems to be endemic in silicon valley politics

-I encountered "leaderlessness" after witnessing representation causing misrepresentation.
+C: I encountered "leaderlessness" after witnessing representation causing misrepresentation.
 I was working with Hypatia Software Organization which whose Board of Directors attempted to remove the cash relief program, or at least, make the conditions for cash assistance more strict (this was largely because